seanware/terraform-beginner-bootcamp-2023/README.md

 The access keys for the aws cli were created using the aws management console an stored as environment variables and loaded into gitpod.
 [AWS env variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

+## Implement the terraform random provider

+The terraform random provider was implemeted to determine if the basic commands were completely functional.
+The link to the provier documentation is located here: [Random provider](https://registry.terraform.io/providers/hashicorp/random/latest/docs)

+The terraform.lock.hcl file should be included in the repository as it is unique to each terraform plan.
+[Terraform lock file](https://developer.hashicorp.com/terraform/language/files/dependency-lock#lock-file-location)